 Full-spectrum CBD includes a variety of beneficial elements as both primary and secondary supplementation that could help your cat feel better.

 Terpenes are something most of us haven’t heard of.
 Cannabis is not the only plant that produces terpenes.

 They are fragrant oils that give the cannabis that certain smell which we can identify as cannabis, even though each variety has a bit of a different smell to it.
 They’re secreted from the sticky resin glands of the cannabis flower, which are the parts that produce the THC, CBD, and other cannabinoids.

 Terpenes bind to the receptors in the ECS parts of the brain.
-They help with a number of medical issues including insomnia, inflammation, asthma, depression, anxiety, and others.
+They help with several medical issues including insomnia, inflammation, asthma, depression, anxiety, and others.

-Flavonoids are the part of the plant that gives us the vivid colors in fruits and vegetables.
+Flavonoids are the part of the plant that gives fruits and vegetables their vivid colors.
 They happen to be powerful antioxidants and help support and boost the immune system and fight inflammation.
 They also help fight neurogenerative and cardiovascular diseases.

 In the foods we typically eat, you can find flavonoids in tea, onions, strawberries, kale, Brussels sprouts, citrus, parsley, and grapes.
 And as we know, those who consume these foods regularly are likely to be healthier than the folks who don’t.
 This is partially due to the flavonoids they contain.

 Flavonoids help in a variety of ways, including:

 - Cardiovascular health